wp-plugins/wp-ultra-simple-paypal-shopping-cart/readme.txt

 WP Ultra simple Paypal Cart Plugin,  use PayPal API ( you need to [create a PayPal account](https://www.paypal.com/fr/mrb/pal=DKBDRZGU62JYC "go to open a Paypal account") ).
 Added different features like PayPal sandbox test, Price Variations, interface text's personalization, CSS call for button and many other improvements and bug correction too.

-This plug-in is based on the based on Ruhul Amin's [Simple Paypal Shopping Cart v3.2.3](http://www.tipsandtricks-hq.com/?p=768)
+This plug-in is based on the based on Ruhul Amin's Simple Paypal Shopping Cart

 For screenshots, detailed documentation, support and updates, please visit [Ultra Prod Forum](http://www.ultra-prod.com/developpement-support/wp-ultra-simple-paypal-shopping-cart-group3.0/ "go to Ultra Prod forum")